bendev2010/Advice-Page/README.md

 * Nutrition !
 * and more later

-I also watn to make a card design and have the website know which day of the week it is.
+I also want to make a card design and have the website know which day of the week it is.
 (JS)

 !!! = size/importance of the card it represents